-The Saint John Chrysostom Oratorical and Fine Arts Festival is a long-standing tradition that provides a unique opportunity for our youth both to learn about their faith and to display their talents in the areas of Speech, Essay, Poetry, Iconography and Vocal Solo.
+The Saint John Chrysostom Oratorical and Fine Arts Festival is a long-standing tradition that provides a unique opportunity for our youth both to learn about their faith and to display their talents in the areas of Speech, Essay, Poetry, Iconography, Vocal Solo and Vocal Chant.
 The Oratorical Festival is divided into the Senior Division (grades 10-12) and Junior Division. (grades 7-9).
 The participants start by participating in the parish level festival.
-Those who are successful at their individual parish festivals in the Junior and Senior divisions are invited to participate iat the Metropolis Festival, where the top three finalists in each category and division will be awarded.
+Those who are successful at their individual parish festivals in the Junior and Senior divisions are invited to participate at the Metropolis Festival, where the top three finalists in each category and division will be awarded.
 Those who place first in the Junior and Senior Speech (only) divisions will proceed to the National Festival, which is hosted by a different metropolis each year.

 ATTENTION ASCENSION 7th -12th GRADERS!

 Express Your Faith!
 Represent your Parish!
 Do you like to write?
 Draw?
 Chant?
 Present your point in front of an audience?
 Don’t miss the opportunity to show your God-given talents as a writer, speaker, artist and vocalist by participating in the 2023 St. John Chrysostom Oratorical Festival.
 If you are in 7th – 12th grade, you are encouraged to participate in this program, which gives you the opportunity to reflect upon and express what your faith means to you.